systemd/systemd/docs/ENVIRONMENT.md

   for example in `systemd-nspawn`, will be logged to the audit log, if the kernel supports this.

+* `$SYSTEMD_ENABLE_LOG_CONTEXT` — if set, extra fields will always be logged to the journal instead of only when logging in debug mode.

 `systemctl`:

 * `$SYSTEMCTL_FORCE_BUS=1` — if set, do not connect to PID 1's private D-Bus